For HEB ISD School Board Place 7

-Fred Campos grew up in Grapevine, Texas and studied Computer Science at the University of North Texas in Denton.
+Fred Campos grew up in Grapevine, Texas and studied Computer Science for three years at the University of North Texas in Denton (he did not graduate).
 In 1996, he created a remittance software company and bought a house the Rustic Woods neighborhood in Bedford, Texas.
 Fred recalls looking everywhere for a home, but his realtor repeatedly showed him homes in HEB ISD because of the excellent reputation of the schools.

 Fred & Karen met each other at the University of North Texas through InterVarsity Christian Fellowship.
 Their paths would cross again 12 years later finding Fred a single custodial father to Caitlyn from a previous relationship.
 Karen had earned both her Bachelor’s and Master’s degrees in Elementary Education.
 She was a 3rd grade teacher and Science lead at O.C.
 Taylor Elementary in the Grapevine Colleyville ISD.

 Karen and Fred were married in 2001.
-Today, Caitlyn is a clarinet playing, band marching, International Baccalaureate pursuing, Spanish speaking, 10th grader at L.D.
-Bell High School.
-Their middle son, Zachary, is a GT (Gifted and Talented) learning, chess playing, computer game designing, Honor Choir singing, Arabic and Spanish speaking, 6th grader at Viridian Elementary.
+Today, Caitlyn is 19 and continuing college at Tarrant County Community College.
+She graduated from L.D.
+Bell High School, played in the L.D.
+Bell Band, and took International Baccalaureate.
+Their middle son, Zachary, is a GT (Gifted and Talented) learning, chess playing, computer game designing, Honor Choir singing, Arabic, French and Spanish speaking, 11th grader at Keys High School.
 Their youngest son, Daniel, prefers to play outside and shows high interest in sports.
-This fall he will be starting Kindergarten at Meadow Creek Elementary and beginning Spanish Immersion in 1st grade, like his sister and brother.
+He is a 3rd grader at Viridian Elementary, in Spanish Immersion and World Language IBI (International Business Initiative).

-Today, Fred Campos owns a website company called, DFW Website Designers and a custom software development company called, Software Online Solution Services.
-Both are located in Euless, Texas.
-Fred was highly involved at Meadow Creek, Harwood Junior High, and Bedford Junior High being a custodial father to Caitlyn.
-This involvement continued in many ways with Zachary.
+Today, Fred Campos owns a website company called, DFW Website Designers which does small business websites and check transport solutions.
+Fred was highly involved at Meadow Creek, Harwood Junior High, and Bedford Junior High, and L.D.
+Bell High School being a custodial father to Caitlyn.
+This involvement continued in many ways with Zachary at Meadow Creek Elementary, Viridian Elementary, Central Junior High, and Keys High School.
 For example, Fred assisted, quizzed and chaperoned Zachary’s 4th grade class field trip to Austin.
-Additional, Fred volunteers his time by mentoring a group of high school kids through Trojan Talk program at Trinity High School.
+Additional, Fred volunteered his time by mentoring a group of high school kids for four years through Trojan Talk program at Trinity High School.